KevinYyyyyy/PyVulAudit/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)
 [![Docker](https://img.shields.io/badge/docker-supported-blue.svg)](https://www.docker.com/)

-PyVulAudit is a comprehensive tool for analyzing Python package vulnerabilities and their patches.
-It automatically collects vulnerability data from the OSV database, analyzes patch implementations, and performs reachability analysis to understand the impact of vulnerabilities in Python codebases.
-This tool is designed for security researchers, developers, and maintainers who need to assess vulnerability exposure and patch effectiveness in Python projects.
+PyVulAudit is a comprehensive tool for analyzing Python package vulnerabilities and their impact to other Python packages.
+It automatically collects vulnerability data from the OSV database, analyzes patch implementations, and performs reachability analysis to understand the impact of vulnerabilities in PyPI ecosystem.
+This tool is designed for security researchers, developers, and maintainers who need to assess vulnerability exposure in Python projects.

 ![PyVulAudit Architecture Overview](overview.png)